On Tuesday, the 3rd of April, I was doing math in my…

 Then, install this Shopify Sitemap NoIndex SEO Tool app on your Shopify store.
 It is straightforward.
 Search for “Sitemap NoIndex SEO Tool” in the Shopify Apps Store by logging into your Shopify admin dashboard and selecting the “Apps” tab, as shown below.

-Then, click the “Customize your store” button to take you to the Shopify Apps Store page.
+Then click the “Customize your store” button to open the Shopify Apps Store page.

-You can click “Sitemap NoIndex SEO Tool” and install it on your Shopify store by clicking “Add App.”
+Click “Sitemap NoIndex SEO Tool,” then install it on your Shopify store by clicking “Add App.”

 Step 3: Integrate the Sitemap NoIndex SEO Tool with Google Search Console.